How do I use VM Import/Export to export a VM-based instance on my AMI?

 Short description

 Use the AWS Command Line Interface (AWS CLI) and VM Import/Export to start an image export task.
-This exports a copy of your AMI as a VM file that's written to an Amazon Simple Storage Service (Amazon S3) bucket.
+This task exports a copy of your AMI as a VM file that's written to an Amazon Simple Storage Service (Amazon S3) bucket.
 Use the exported VM to deploy a new and standardized instance in your on-site virtualization environment.
 Most AMIs can export to Citrix Xen, Microsoft Hyper-V, or VMware vSphere.

 Resolution

-Note: If you receive errors when you run AWS CLI commands, then see Troubleshoot AWS CLI errors.
+Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshooting errors for the AWS CLI.
 Also, make sure that you're using the most recent AWS CLI version.

 Export a copy of your AMI as an image